swbehan/swbehan/README.md

 ## 💡Completed Projects
 - **EuroTour**: Full-stack web application with ML-powered travel recommendations and tourism forecasting
+- **Power Line**: Java-based power line game using Kruskal's MST and BFS algorithms for power distribution
+- **Connections**: Java implementation of the NYT Connections puzzle with scalable randomization algorithms for word shuffling and positioning using Java inheritance

 ## 💻 Technologies I Know